Project-HAMi/community/community-membership.md

   - With no objections from other subproject owners
   - Done through PR to update the OWNERS file
 - Nominated by a maintainer and pass super-majority(two-thirds/ 66.66%) vote.

+The following apply for a sub-project approver, for example(HAMi-webui, volcano-vgpu-device-plugin, etc..)

+- Satisfy Either
+  - Initial contributer of the sub-project
+  OR
+  - Reviewer of the codebase for at least 3 months
+  - Primary reviewer for at least 10 PRs to the codebase
+  - Reviewed or merged at least 10 substantial PRs to the codebase
+- Knowledgeable about the codebase
+- Sponsor from 1 maintainer
+  - With no objections from other approvers
+  - Done through PR to update the OWNERS file
+- May either self-nominate, be nominated by an approver or maintainer in this subproject.
+- Make an agenda in weekly meeting with no objections from other reviewers, approvers, and maintainers

 ### Responsibilities and privileges